Home ยป Noodles ยป Kalguksu (Korean Knife Cut Noodle Soup)

 Instructions

-• Boil the anchovy and kelp stock in a pot on medium heat.
-Add the soy sauce, minced garlic and salt to season the stock.
-Once the stock is rolling boiling, add the zucchini, carrots and shiitake mushrooms and cook until lightly softened (about 2 mins).
-Then add the clams and prawns and boil until they’re cooked (about 2 mins).
-Make sure you don’t over cook them as they can get gummy.
+• Bring the anchovy and kelp stock to a boil over medium heat.
+Add the soy sauce, minced garlic, and salt to season the broth.
+Once the stock reaches a rolling boil, add the zucchini, carrots, and shiitake mushrooms.
+Cook for about 2 minutes, or until just slightly softened.
+Then add the clams and prawns, and continue boiling for another 2 minutes, or until they’re just cooked through.
+Avoid overcooking, as the seafood can become tough and gummy.

-• (Ideally at the same time as step 1) In a separate pot, boil the noodles in rolling boiling water until cooked (2 to 3 mins).
-Drain and rinse with cold running water.
-Set aside.
+• (Ideally at the same time as Step 1) In a separate pot, boil the noodles in rapidly boiling water for 2 to 3 minutes, or until cooked.
+Drain and rinse under cold running water, then set aside.

-• Add the noodles into pot 1 (from step 1) and boil for one minute to make the noodles warm.
-Stir around.
-Add the green onion and turn the heat off.
-Serve while hot.
+• Add the noodles to the soup pot (from Step 1) and boil for about 1 minute to warm them through.
+Give them a gentle stir.
+Add the green onion, then turn off the heat.
+Serve hot.

 Nutrition Info (per serving)